exonum/exonum-doc/src/advanced/node-management.md

 ### Response

-The `JSON` array of the BlockHeader objects.
+The `JSON` array of the `BlockHeader` objects.
+Blocks in the array are sorted in descending order of their heights.

 ### Response example